Wolfgang90/wolfplot/README.md

 * `eventlog.py`: `python` file containing a class for importing process mining eventlogs into `pandas` dataframes
 * `wolfplot.py`: `python` file containing the plotting class built on top of `matplotlib`

-Once downloaded one can create a `.ipynb` file in the `wolfplot` directory, open it from `wolfplot` directory  via the command `jupyter notebook <filename>.ipynb` and start using the framework.
+Once downloaded one can create a `.ipynb` file in the directory which also contains `wolfplot`, open it from the console from the working directory via the command `jupyter notebook <filename>.ipynb` and start using the `wolfplot`.

 To import all required packages into the notebook, make sure to execute the following in the first code cell:

 ```
-from src.eventlog import EventLog
+from wolfplot.src.eventlog import EventLog
-from src.wolfplot import Plot
+from wolfplot.src.wolfplot import Plot

 import numpy as np
 import pandas as pd